 Prevention

-- Implement pre-flight as a mandatory blocking function that raises an exception on any failure — never returns a result that can be ignored.
+- Implement pre-flight as a mandatory blocking function that raises an exception on any failure; it should never return a result that can be ignored.

 - Register required pre-flight checks per task type; a missing registration for a new task type should fail loudly, not silently pass.